Welcome to Parkwood Family Dental

 - If a food particle has become stuck in between your tooth and gum and the area is now swollen, or there is drainage around a tooth (a sign of infection)

 Common Dental Emergencies

-Any knocked out teeth should be collected and either placed in the socket and held there with clean gauze, or placed in a small cup of cool milk, saline solution or ice water so it doesn’t dry out.
-Call our office to let us know you are coming.
+In order to prevent drying out, any knocked-out teeth should be gathered and either placed in the socket and retained there with clean gauze, or placed in a small cup of chilled milk, saline solution, or ice water.
+To let us know you are coming, call our office.

 Try to remain calm and call our clinic right away for kids who have mouth or tooth injuries.
 For permanent teeth, follow the instructions above.
 If a baby tooth is knocked out, don't worry; the permanent tooth will be examined to make sure there is no harm and will erupt when it is time to do so.